Frank C. Adderley

 Isabel Cosio Carballo

-Director of Public Affairs, South Florida Regional Planning Council
+Executive Director, South Florida Regional Planning Council

 During her time at the Council, Isabel has held positions of significant responsibilities including Regional Coordinator of the nationally recognized Eastward Ho! initiative.
 In 2010 she spearheaded, in partnership with the Treasure Coast Regional Planning Council and other regional partners, the organization of the Southeast Florida Regional Partnership and its successful application to U.S. HUD’s Sustainable Communities Planning Grant Program.
 Prior to joining the Council in 1996, Isabel was Chief of Staff to now Congressman Mario Diaz-Balart from 1988-1993.
 She then joined Broward County’s Office of Intergovernmental Affairs as a legislative consultant and lobbyist from 1993 – 1996.
 She has served on numerous state and local boards and currently serves as U.S. HUD’s designated liaison for the Sustainable Communities program and as Vice Chair of the Board of Directors for the Good Government Initiative created by former Miami-Dade County Commissioner Katy Sorenson.
 Isabel has BA in International Business from the University of Texas at Austin.
 In the course of her study at the FIU EMPA program, Isabel has earned membership with Pi Alpha Alpha, the Global Honor Society for Public Affairs and Administration, and Golden Key Honor Society.
 Isabel has also been awarded to be the 2014 Founders’ Fellow by the American Society for Public Administration.
 Isabel lives in Hollywood with her husband Jim and son Jimmy.